Ramneantu/deepfake-detection/README.md

 ### Detectors
 In order to make a comparative analysis, we decided to take 2 different methods.
 One of them is blackbox (complex CNN that find features itself), the other one is based on image frequency features (we adapted two versions: SVM vs NN).
 - XceptionNet: adapted from FaceForensics++ (http://www.niessnerlab.org/projects/roessler2019faceforensicspp.html), see FaceForensicsAdaptions directory for adaptions.
 - FrequencyAnalyzer: adapted from Unmasking DeepFakes with simple Features, Durall et al. (https://arxiv.org/abs/1911.00686).
 See Directory frequency_analysis.
+For the frequency analyzers, we also have some pipeline that easily cross-tests between the different datasets.

+### Explainer
+We also used the Lime Explainer (https://github.com/marcotcr/lime) in order to understand the predictions made for different model-train_data combinations.
+The directory explainer contains all code relevant for this part